 Pediatric Inpatient wards

 Red Team: The red team is comprised of the general pediatric patients.
 This team consists of three interns and one senior.

-Blue Team: This is our inpatient Cardiology and Heart Failure/Transplant team and is managed by one senior resident.
+Blue Team: This is our inpatient Cardiology, Heart Failure/Transplant and Nephrology team and is managed by one senior resident.

 Normal Newborn Nursery